 So I boo-hooed for awhile, and planned on never pitching an idea to NickMom again.
 But recently I got a little inspiration from another writer that “no” really means “not now.”
 I love this idea: “no” really means “not now.”
 So I submitted another idea, NickMom said yes, and I did a roundhouse kick in the air and landed in a split because I was so stinking happy.

 Well hey there, friend!
 Are you new around here?
-Did you wander on over after seeing my TLCme Life Hacks webseries or catch one of my appearances on the Today Show?
+Did you wander on over after seeing my TLCme Life Hacks webseries or catch one of my TV appearances?
 Great, I like you already!
 We love new people over here at Questionable Choices in Parenting.
 Let me give you a quick tour.

 Something important to note: I’m all about fun.
 Even if that means turning myself into a turkey for morning TV!